-You are operating a growing business.
-But even well-managed companies can falter due to numerous factors: economics, politics or a cyclical slump.
+You are operating a going concern, a business that is growing.
+However, you are also aware that even well managed companies can falter due to numerous factors: economics, politics or a cyclical slump.
 Financial problems that might affect a business in the future include:

-- lengthening accounts receivables - bad debts from companies that previously had excellent records - suppliers becoming very demanding and, in some cases, putting the business on COD (Cash on Delivery) - · a buildup in inventory and reduced gross margins
+- lengthening accounts receivables - bad debts from companies that previously had excellent records - suppliers becoming very demanding and, in some cases, putting the business on COD (Cash on Delivery) - a buildup in inventory and reduced gross margins

-If the time comes when strong financial support is needed for survival, will you have access to the
+Should the time ever come when strong financial support is needed for survival, will you have access to the money you need?
+If not, what is the alternative?